apache/pekko-connectors/docs/src/main/paradox/mqtt.md

 @@@

-The Apache Pekko Connectors MQTT connector provides an Akka Stream source, sink and flow to connect to MQTT brokers.
+The Apache Pekko Connectors MQTT connector provides an Apache Pekko Stream source, sink and flow to connect to MQTT brokers.
 It is based on the [Eclipse Paho Java client](https://www.eclipse.org/paho/clients/java/).

 @@project-info{ projectId="mqtt" }